Okanjo/okanjo-docs/docs/Products.md

 :   `date time` When the deal may no longer be redeemed by buyers for the **full** promotional value, but may still be redeemed for the paid value.
 `deal_value`
 :   `decimal 10,2` The promotional value of the deal. e.g. $20 buys $40 worth of goods/service. $20 is the `price`, $40 is the `deal_value`.
+`dimensions`
+:   `array` Optional.
+Must be included if variants is present.
+Multidimensional array of product attributes and price modifiers.
+`variants`
+:   `array` Optional.
+Must be included if dimensions is present.
+Multidimensional array of product information keyed by query string, comprised of dimension->attribute pairs for all combinations of dimensions.

 ### Returns